LaunchCodeEducation/data-analysis/src/chapters/dictionaries/dictionary-accumulator.rst

       for index in range(len(names)):
          # Assignment statement here.

-   which of the following is the correct syntax for adding the key/value pairs to ``ticket_holders``?
+   Which of the following is the correct syntax for adding the key/value pairs to ``ticket_holders``?

    a. ``ticket_holders[index] = ticket_numbers[index]``